 A further highlight of the evening will be the FJJMA Ticket to Ride Pop-Up, an installation by Fred Jones Jr. Museum of Art in the south room of The Depot promoting the upcoming exhibition Ticket to Ride: Artists, Designers, And Western Railways which runs from Oct.
 5 –Dec.
 30, 2018 in the Nancy Johnston Records Gallery.
 "Prior to the widespread availability of the automobile, artists experienced and explored the American West by train.
 This exhibition features paintings, studies, posters, and graphics, from artists such as Thomas Moran and Maynard Dixon, that emerged from the parallel relationships between artists and commercial designers with Western rail companies between the late 1880s and early 1930s, which were key decades in passenger travel.”
 For additional information, phone museum offices at 405 325-5990.

-Exhibits in The Depot Gallery are made possible, in part, by grants from the Norman Arts Council and the Oklahoma Arts Council and by donations from individual supporters.
+Exhibits in The Depot Gallery are made possible in part by grants from the Norman Arts Council and the Oklahoma Arts Council, and by generous individual donors.